junland/strapy/README.md

 #### stage3

-Use stage2's resulting chroot environment to build 100% clean, native toolchain, libraries and such.
+Reuse stage1 to build musl + headers.
-This base image will be used as the starting point to build serpent OS in Stage 4.
+Reusage stage2 at `/serpent` in a chroot to build a clean stage3 install.